jte0711/Digit-Recognition/README.md

 # Digit-Recognition

-This is an implementation of digit classification using [MNIST handwritten digit database](http://yann.lecun.com/exdb/mnist/).
+This is an implementation of digit classification using [MNIST handwritten digit database as image from Kaggle](https://www.kaggle.com/scolianni/mnistasjpg).

 Library:
 - PyTorch
+- PIL (Python Imaging Library)